danielkrupinski/GOESP/README.md

 ### Can I use custom font in the ESP?
 Of course.
 It is crucial to install your font **as an Administator** otherwise it won't be available.
 After font is successfully installed unload and load GOESP again.

-### Does this hack hook any of game functions?
+### Does this hack hook any of game engine functions?
 Nope.
+Functions GOESP hooks are
+- DirectX Present & Reset from overlay
+- SetCursorPos from overlay
-Only functions GOESP hooks are Present, Reset and SetCursorPos from SteamOverlay and game window WNDPROC method.
+- game window WNDPROC

+### How GOESP renders its stuff?
+GOESP hooks game overlays and draw things using them.
+Currently supported overlays are Steam and Discord.

 ### Is the ESP visible on recording?
 Nope, but you have to uncheck 'Capture external overlays' option in your recording software.